warthog618/go-gpiocdev/uapi/README.md

 This library is used by **[gpiod](https://github.com/warthog618/gpiod)** to interact with the Linux kernel.

+The library is exposed to allow for testing of the UAPI with the minimal amount of Go in the way.

-**gpiod** provides a higher level of abstraction, so you probably want to be using that.
+**gpiod** provides a higher level of abstraction, so for general use you probably want to be using that.

 ## API